pebreo/pebreo.github.io/endgame/partX-why.md

 | Unit of Account          | Stored in government databases                                | Stored in blockchain          |
 | Store of Value           | Stored in metal, paper, real estate, factories, equipment etc | Store in "hearts of men"      |

+Traditionally, money exists as physical objects like paper bills, coins, or digital representations in bank accounts.
+Governments and central banks control its value and act as the central record keepers.
+This "status quo" money allows us to buy and sell things, similar to a "behavior/karma" system where good deeds and positive interactions function as a medium of exchange.
+However, the key differences lie in its form and value determination.

+While traditional money is tangible, "behavior/karma" money is intangible.
+It's earned through ethical conduct and building trust within a community.
+Instead of government databases, a blockchain potentially serves as the record for these interactions.
+While both systems aim to retain value over time, traditional money's worth fluctuates with economic conditions, whereas "behavior/karma" money is less susceptible but relies on the individual's continued positive actions.

 ## TLDR
 ?